-If you find that you are between the two size ranges, we recommend beginning with the size that most matches your body shape.
+Although it’s possible to blend between sizes, we recommend that you start with one size range, with the size that most matches your body shape.
 For dresses and tops, choose the size that matches your bust measurements and cup size.
 For skirts and trousers, choose the size that matches your waist-to-hip ratio.

 If you want to blend between the size ranges, cut along the cutting line of each size you will be blending.
 Align the two pattern pieces either at the waist, end of armhole, or center front/back, with the smaller pattern piece on top of the larger pattern piece.
 Tape in place.
 With a curved ruler, trace the base pattern and blend to the other size.
 For more help with blending sizes, click here.

 If I need both size ranges, do I have to print two patterns or buy two patterns?

 If you purchase a printed pattern from our shop, you can also download a digital pattern that includes all sizes.
 This allows you to print any sizes that you do not have in your printed copy.

-Digital patterns include both sets of sizes.
+Digital patterns include both size ranges.
 If you’d like both size ranges, you will need to print them individually.
 We also include a wide and A0 format that can be printed at your local copy shop.

 Will this change be made to past designs?